Liqiu-Chen/IIMF/README.md

 # Integrating Interaction into Modality shared Fearues with ViT
-[MM'24]Implementation of the paper [Simplifying Cross-modal Interaction via Modality-Shared Features for RGBT Tracking].
+Implementation of the paper [Simplifying Cross-modal Interaction via Modality-Shared Features for RGBT Tracking].

 ## Environment Installation
 ```